Growing in Faith Groups

 If you want more information, please contact the Parish Office.

-The Neocatechumenal group meets every Thursday in the church at 8.00 pm.
+The Neocatechumenal group meets every Wednesday in the church at 8.30 pm and Saturday evening Eucharist twice a month.
 A Neocatechumenal community, focuses on the post-baptismal formation of Christian adults on the basis of the Holy Scripture, the liturgy and the life in community.
 The community encourages people to fraternal communion, the scrutiny of the Holy Scripture and the love for the liturgy in order to achieve maturity in faith.

 There are around 40,000 Neocatechumenal communities throughout the world, with an estimated million members.